7 Best Vintage Tech Gadgets You Can Still Use Today

 Looking back, it’s clear that the early days of mobile phones set the stage for the hyper-connected world we live in today.
 They changed how we communicate and left a lasting mark on our culture and interactions with the world around us.

-4. The Rise of Personal Computers
+4. Personal Computers

 Personal computers have come a long way from their massive, room-filling ancestors.
 What started as significant, complex machines used primarily by governments and large institutions gradually transformed into the compact, powerful devices we rely on daily.